 Contributing To A Cleaner Environment.
 Agromin’s soil products contribute to a greener world by conserving water, preventing erosion, reducing harmful Green House Gas (GHG) emissions and decreasing the use of oil-based fertilizers and chemicals.

-Since its inception has been responsible for diverting over 6 million tons of green materials out of landfills.
-Agromin’s diversion and conversion of organics is the equivalent of removing CO2 emissions from 1,927,767 cars annually.
 We are continually seeking new ways to create products that lead to soil preservation and to lay the groundwork for a more sustainable future.

 Education and Public Service.
 Agromin is doing its part in helping schools teach about conservation.
 It regularly conducts field trips at its locations and donates soil to dozens of school gardens and to nonprofit organizations each year.
 It participates in Ventura County Farm Day where it opens its doors to the public so kids and adults can learn about organics recycling.

 - Orange County Council for Green Impacts Innovative Business Award

 - California Resource Recovery Association’s Leadership in Organics Award